 A 2005 study published in the Journal of Retailing and Consumer Services.

-Found that you’re more likely to order a side dish when the server verbally prompts you (“Would you like fries with that?”).
+Found that you’re more likely to order a side dish when the server verbally prompts you.

 When the waiter makes a suggestion, remember his job is not necessarily to make you happy.